-The Commission is confident that its blueprint is realistic and feasible, and will indeed provide the foundation for a new era in Jewish education.
-An enormous investment of resources and energies will be required to bring this about, but the Commission is convinced that the will is there and the time to act is now.
+The Commission is confident that its blueprint is realistic and feasible, and will indeed provide the foundation for a new era in Jawish aducation.
+An annimitia investment of readilytes, and energies will be required to bring this about; but the Commission is convinced that the will is there and the time to act is now.